RockYYY888/ai-digital-signage/README.md

 ## Start up the project

-#### We have provided multiple entrance for user to execute the project
+We have provided multiple entrance for user to execute the project.

+In this project, we have provided a Huggingface Personal Token for Llama in `.env` for testing purpose, please do not disclose it to the public.

 ##### 1. For windows users:

-Double click the ai_digital_signage_win.exe file and input your camera index(0 is your default camera, 1 is external camera) immediately after the
+Double click the `click_to_start/ai_digital_signage_win.exe` and input your camera index (0 is your default camera, 1 is external camera) immediately after seeing prompt in terminal:
  ```bash
 Using device: cpu/cuda
 cpu/cuda
 Start up.
 Today's date is: <today's date>
  ```
-prompt shows up.
 Please reserve at least 5GB of available space on your hard drive.
-When running for the first time, just after observing that the global tokenizer is loaded to 100\%, immediately enter 0 and press Enter and wait for the program to run.
+When running for the first time, the user need to wait the resources to be successfully downloaded.
 ##### 2. For Mac users:

+Execute `click_to_start/ai_digital_signage_mac`.

-Mac users should download our ai_digital_signage_mac executable file; however, it is typically recognized as a document.
-In this case, please refrain from opening it.
-Instead, in the current directory, execute the following command in the terminal:
+However, the executable is typically recognized as a document when copying to a new Mac.
+In this case, please open a terminal in `click_to_start` and execute the following command in the terminal:

  ```bash
 chmod +x ai_digital_signage_mac
  ```
-This command will extract it as a executable file, then users can execute it by clicking  or using the commands below in the terminal:
+This command will inform MacOS `ai_digital_signage_mac` as a executable file, then users can execute it by clicking or using the commands below in the terminal:
  ```bash
 /dist/ai_digital_signage_mac; exit;
  ```
-If a security warning is triggered and you are unable to open the file, please go to the settings and trust the file under "Privacy \& Security" .
+If a security warning is triggered and you are unable to open the file or camera permissions denied, please go to the system settings and trust the file under "Privacy \& Security" in the pop up window and run it again.

+Then, you will see the same prompt as for Windows users.

 ##### 3. To run the source code
-Before get started, you may need to install PyTorch on your device:https://pytorch.org/.
+Before get started, you may need to install PyTorch on your device: https://pytorch.org/.
 Upgrade pip with:

  ```bash
 pip install --upgrade pip
 pip install --upgrade setuptools